matthewcrews/blog/content/blog/2020-12-01-modeling-nonlinear-functions-with-flips.md

 val it : unit = ()
 ```

-This makes sense per the plot at the beginning.
+We can validate this result visually by looking at the plot above.

+## Constraints on Non-Linear Functions

 To make things more interesting, let's add a constraint which says that our parabola can only go up to `-1.0`.
 This would correspond to saying $x\leq -1.0$.
 Now remember, we don't actually have a single $x$, we have a series of them which correspond to the different points on our plat.
 So how do we model this?
 Quite easily!
 We add a constraint which says the value of our decisions multiplied the corresponding `y` value, must be less or equal to `-1.0`.

 ```fsharp
 let lessThanNegativeOne =